benfrankel/ch-analysis/README.md

 The following scripts are used to automate several guild-related tasks.

-### Pizzatron3000
+### Discord Bot Manual Control

-`control_pizzatron` allows me to make announcements as my Discord bot Pizzatron3000 manually.
+`control_discord_bot` allows you to make announcements as your Discord bot manually.

 ### Daily Deal Wishlist

-`dd_wishlist` scrapes the Daily Deal forum thread and checks for matches against a wishlist, and if a match is found, makes an announcement on Discord.
+`daily_deal_wishlist` scrapes the Daily Deal forum thread and checks for matches against a wishlist, and if a match is found, makes an announcement on Discord.

 ### Guild Pizza Distribution Summary

-`guild_summary` scrapes the meta site for the per-season performance of any guild and generates a summary of its ideal pizza distribution history.
+`guild_summary` scrapes the meta site for the per-season performance of any guild, then generates a summary of its ideal pizza distribution history.

 ### Guild Pizza Distribution Report

-`distribute_pizza` uses `guild_summary` to upload a summary to pastebin and make an appropriate announcement on Discord.
+`distribute_pizza` uses `guild_summary` to upload a summary to pastebin and then announce the results on Discord.